 Finally once an injury is in the final stages of recovery muscle facilitation may be required to help get them working again and to help improve co-ordination.
 Flexible (K) Tape is used for this

-For fees, please see the individual practitioner's pages below:
+For fees, please see the practitioner's profile page below:

 "How fortunate we are in Eastbourne to have this gem of a clinic that offers a wide range of natural therapies and treatments."